mattreya/AIOps_IEEE/README.md

     b. recommend WHICH magazines to publish to.
         NOTE TO EDITORS: If you wish to publish, you may do so with proper credit for myself and Google's Gemini-cli.
 4.)
 The deeper material in HOW a person learns to work with the bot is the subject of my upcoming website designed to train new learners on the 3 pilars: 1.)
 Network Fundamentals, 2.)
 Cybersecurity and 3.)
 IT Operations using various Sandboxes.
+I have a live work in progress called https://mattaiops.com.

 It is my hope you enjoy this article.
 It's brief and to the point and incorporates things that have already been worked on with humans.
 Now bots will accelerate and free a person to leave the confines of developer silos in organizations and with this structure go wild on fun and inventive tools that have not been thought of before.